nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 5.2 Value proposition

 Our product is user-specific as it allows users to customize and personalize their own module information and deadlines to suit their needs.
-Our product allows users to organize their own daily schedules and keep track of their deadlines all on one platform.
+Our product also allows users to organize their own schedules and keep track of their deadlines all on one platform.

 Information and materials of our various modules are on varying platforms; some could be on Luminus,